hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 * We created a `greet_user(names)` function, the function will receive a list of names and stored in `names`
 * The function will go over the list and print a greeting message for each user

-## 8.4.1 Editing the List inside the Function
+## 8.4.1 Editing a List inside a Function
 We can edit list inside a function

 The edit/change is **forever**, it is helpful to manage a large amount of data